 Cotton is a natural material and it's breathable.
 This means that it lets the cool air pass through; this makes it comfortable and durable.
 It feels light on your skin and during summer it's the material that will keep you at your coolest.

-100% linen bedding is possibly the best option when it comes to keeping cool in hot summer nights.
-Linen fabrics are super absorbent making bed linen that is made from linen is valued for its exceptional coolness and freshness.
+100% linen bedding is possibly the best option when it comes to keeping cool on hot summer nights.
+Linen fabrics are super absorbent making 100% linen bed linen valued for its exceptional coolness and freshness.
 The weave of linen fabric is different from cotton, it allows the air to flow more freely around your body, keeping you cooler.
 Being a stiffer fabric than cotton, it is far less likely to cling to your body.
 Linen bedding is also more comfortable to sleep in if your bed tends to feel damp during very hot weather.
 Linen can absorb up to a fifth of its weight before feeling damp.

 Use Cold Compresses